-3.2.7 Auto off delay
+3.2.9 Auto off delay (for sleep mode)

-If no beacon messages have been received for the time period specified in "Auto off delay", the modem enters a low-power sleep mode, with an average power consumption of less than 5 mW.
+Min. value: 0 (disable sleep mode); Min value: 1 s; Max. value: 60000 s If no beacon messages have been received for the time period specified in "Auto off delay", the modem enters a low-power sleep mode, with an average power consumption of less than 5 mW.
+To disable auto-off and ensure that the modem stays on, set this value to 0.

-3.3 Sleep mode configuration example:
+3.3 Sleep mode configuration example